 Available at: Amazon

-I’m personally like the Panasonic Auto Lens cap.
-It feels a little bit higher quality because the outer ring is made of aluminum where as the other Auto Lens Caps are all plastic, but, it doesn’t stay on as firmly as the JJC auto lens cap which snaps on.
+I like the Panasonic Auto Lens cap.
+It feels a little bit higher quality because the outer ring is made of aluminum, as the other Auto Lens Caps are all plastic, but it doesn’t stay on as firmly as the JJC auto lens cap, which snaps on.
 It’s not a huge deal, but I have had the automatic lens cap pop off a few times.

-I can’t get a UV filter working with this auto lens cap but it may work if you can find an ultra slim UV filter.
-I’m In Japan and I can’t get access to a lot of filter out here to try out.
+I can’t get a UV filter to work with this auto lens cap, but it may work if you can find an ultra-slim UV filter.
+I’m in Japan, and I can’t get access to many filters to try out here.

 JJC Auto Lens Hood